mosip/documentation/docs/registration-client-ui-specifications.md

                   "fra" : "Groupe d'échantillons"
                 },
-                /*on change of the field value, configured Action will be triggered on other fields Change action handlers should be implemented in registration client(default changeAction handlers are "changeAction": null,
+                /*on change of the field value, configured Action will be triggered on other fields Change action handlers should be implemented in registration client*/ "changeAction": null,
+		//enable or disable auto-transliteration
                 "transliterate": false,
-                "templateName": "<applicable only for html fields>",
+		/*provide the templateName(applicable only for html controlType fields) These templates should be configured in templates table*/ "templateName": null,
                 "fieldLayout": null,
                 "locationHierarchy": null,
-                "conditionalBioAttributes": [{
-                    "ageGroup": "INFANT",
-                    "process": "ALL",
-                    "validationExpr": "face",
-                    "bioAttributes": [
-                        "face"
-                    ]
-                }],
-                "bioAttributes": [
-                //below are the supported biometric attributes
+		/*applicable only for BiometricsType field, defines the list of attributes to be captured All the supported biometric attributes are listed down for reference*/ "bioAttributes": [
                     "leftEye",
                     "rightEye",
                     "rightIndex",